Technical Guide

 Here's how to use these metrics effectively without over-relying on them:

-Compare your DA/DR to competitors ranking for your target keywords.
+Compare your DA/DR to competitors being cited for your target topics.
 If they have significantly higher scores, you'll likely need more/better backlinks to compete.
 But remember: relevance and content quality matter too.

 Aim for a mix of link sources across different DA/DR ranges.
-A natural profile includes links from high-authority sites (DA 60+), mid-tier sites (DA 30-60), and relevant smaller sites (DA <30).
+A natural profile includes links from high-authority sites (DA 60+), mid-tier sites (DA 30-60), and relevant smaller sites (DA under 30).

 Monitor your own DA/DR monthly to track long-term trends.
 Don't panic over small fluctuations—focus on the overall trajectory over 6-12 months.